3DBAG/3dbag-docs/docs/en/delivery/obj.md

 [Wavefront OBJ](http://paulbourke.net/dataformats/obj/) is an open data format for 3D graphics.
 It does not contain any attributes or semantics, only the 3D geometry of the building models.
-This format is primarily suitable for importing the 3D BAG geometries into 3D graphics applications or 3D CAD applicatons (this might require additional format conversion).
+This format is primarily suitable for importing the 3DBAG geometries into 3D graphics applications or 3D CAD applicatons (this might require additional format conversion).

-The OBJ files for the 3D BAG contain the 3D geometries only and [each 3D layer](../schema/layers.md#data-layers) is stored in a separate file.
+The OBJ files for the 3DBAG contain the 3D geometries only and [each 3D layer](../schema/layers.md#data-layers) is stored in a separate file.
 The three OBJ files are compressed into a single ZIP file per tile.
 The object coordinates are in the [Amersfoort / RD New + NAP height](http://epsg.io/7415) coordinate reference system.

 ## Blender